Vladi2017/zdd-zipDirDiff/README.md

 	        Where we observe that there are differences in the Git repo(s).
 ```
 ### Updates
+      2. 21:19 9/14/2023: Introduced --ignoreDirName, -idn switch.
       1. 21:37 9/12/2023: Perhaps now we have support for UTF-8 file names.
 Note: it seems FileExplorer/W10 zip feature can not manage UTF-8 file names..
 I made the (test) archive with UTF-8 file names using zip/Cygwin..
 ### AUTHORS
   Vladimir Manolescu, Bucharest, Romania, 2022, mvmanol@yahoo.com